 Ollie:

 Ollie includes step-by-step transition guidelines in every box and offers personalized support via email or text.
-Their customer service is friendly, responsive, and incredibly helpful if you need to make changes to your plan or troubleshoot picky-eater problems.
+Their customer service is friendly, responsive, and genuinely helpful if you need to tweak your plan or deal with a picky eater (which, let’s be honest, happens to the best of us).

 Tie – Both brands deliver in this area.